anthemion-org/ogle-web/README.md

 - `Util` contains general-purpose types and utilities.

-In this project, **views** are top-level components that represent pages.
-Most views correspond to `StsApp` values. **Dialogs** are smaller pages that are superimposed over views.
+In this project, **views** are top-level components that represent pages or windows.
+Most views correspond to `StsApp` values. **Dialogs** are smaller windows that are superimposed over views.
 Some people call these ‘modals’, even though they aren’t always modal. **Looks** are components that display complex data within a view or dialog.
 Some examples are `LookDie` (which renders a single letter die) and `LookBoard` (which renders the entire board).

 ## Architecture